EGA-archive/AF_bcftools_pipeline/README.md

 1. **INDEX_VCF**
    - Ensures each input VCF has an index (`.tbi`).
-   - If missing, it creates one with `bcftools index`.
+   - If missing, it creates one with `tabix`.

 2. **SPLIT_MULTIALLELIC**
    - Splits multiallelic variants into biallelic records using `bcftools norm`.